ronakupadhyaya/Horizons-week-05/day1/yelp/README.md

 ### Review Models 📝 - `models/models.js (ReviewSchema)`

 Reviews are a Schema by themselves.
-A review contains the id of the user leaving the review, the id of the restaurant receiving the review.
-So for example Mike -> reviews -> McDonalds.
-Those must be of id types and not arrays.
+A review contains both the ID of the user posting the review and the ID of the restaurant receiving the review.
+You should also have a property for content and the number of stars for the review.
+In other words, it should look like:

-You also need to have a content and number of stars you are leaving on the review
+* **Content** (`String`) - the content of the review
+* **Stars** (`Number`) - the number of stars (1-5) given for a restaurant by a review
+* **Restaurant ID** (`mongoose.Schema.Types.ObjectId`) - the ID of the restaurant that the review is associated with
+* **User ID** (`mongoose.Schema.Types.ObjectId`) - the ID of the user that posted the review

+Great!
+Review models don't need any helpers or virtuals for their Schema, but next, we'll be revisiting our Schemas for Restaurants and Users to add Review-related methods to their respective models.

+### Creating Restaurant Methods for Reviews 🌪 - `models/models.js (RestaurantSchema)`
-- `restaurant.getReviews` - This function should go through the array of Review IDs of the current model and return an array of the actual Review documents for that restaurant.
+- `getReviews` - This function should go through the array of Review IDs of the current model and return an array of the actual Review documents for that restaurant.
 It will be used in the restaurant page.

-### Creating Restaurant Methods for Reviews 🌪 - `models/models.js (RestaurantSchema)`
-- `getReviews`

 - `stars`